YINI Cheat Sheet

 πŸ’‘ Style Convention (Optional)

-• Section names typically start with a Capital letter.
+• Section names typically start with a capital letter, like: Title.

-• Keys typically start with a lowercase letter.
+• Keys typically start with a lowercase letter, like: key.

 This is a readability convention β€” not a requirement.